 LignoBoost is a patented extraction process divided into two steps: a separation step, followed by a washing step.
-Dividing the extraction into two steps makes it possible to optimize the conditions in each step and produce an extracted lignin of a very high quality.
-It also provides several options to adjust the lignin’s characteristics.
+Dividing the extraction into two steps makes it possible to optimize the conditions in each step and produce a very high quality lignin.
+It also provides several options for adjusting the characteristics of the lignin.
 LignoBoost was initially developed by universities and research institutes, but has been commercialized and further developed by Valmet.

 The first step in the LignoBoost process is to separate the lignin from the mill’s black liquor.
 Black liquor is taken from the evaporation, and the pH is lowered with CO2 and gas from the second step of the LignoBoost process.
 When the pH drops, lignin precipitates and is separated from the liquor with a press filter.
 The output of the first step is LignoBoost crude lignin.

 In the second step, the lignin is purified.
 The crude lignin is washed in a low pH solution and then dewatered in a second filter press.
-The results of washing the lignin greatly depend on the conditions during the washing step.
+The purity of the lignin is highly dependent on the conditions in the washing step.
 LignoBoost is engineered to produce a very pure lignin.
-The quality of the lignin after the washing step is LignoBoost lignin.

 The filter presses have a major influence on the lignin extraction process and the quality of the extracted lignin.
 The current design of the filters and their operation is a result of Valmet’s substantial experience in lignin extraction.
 The filters are engineered and fully integrated with the process’s two steps.
 This results in very high safety and reliability.